Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

 4. No, `context(_: CoroutineContext) fun` isn't equivalent to `suspend fun` from the overload resolution perspective.

 We prefer to answer "no" because overridability is a very strong type of equivalence.
-The current Kotlin version doesn't allow to drop parameters when you override a function.
+The current Kotlin version doesn't allow dropping parameters when you override a function.

 And just to add a point, if we answered "yes", it'd introduce non-transitive equivalence into overload resolution.
 `suspend fun foo() {}` and `context(_: CoroutineContext) fun foo() {}` would be equivalent.